 - Do not use more than 3 sprays in 15 minutes unless your doctor tells you otherwise.

 - If you use nitroglycerin spray to prevent angina caused by physical activity, use it 5 to 10 minutes before activity unless your doctor tells you otherwise.

 - Check the level of fluid in your container regularly.
-The end of the pump should be covered by the fluid level.
-If the fluid level does not cover the end of the pump, you should get a refill of nitroglycerin spray.
+Once the fluid is lower than the end of the center tube, it will no longer give the correct dose.
+Be sure to get a refill of nitroglycerin spray.